-- 1.1 In this Guidance Note the term 'trustees' must be read as 'managers' (as defined in Section 124(1) of the Act) for schemes which are not established under trust, and an employer is 'insolvent' if a relevant event (as defined in Section 75(6A) of the Act) occurs in relation to that employer. - 1.2 If, after 5 April 2005, an occupational pension scheme to which the 2005 Winding Up Regulations or the Deficiency Regulations apply starts to wind up, a participating employer of such a scheme becomes insolvent or if the scheme has a number of participating employers and one or more of the employers ceases to participate, the value of the scheme's liabilities and the scheme's assets may need to be determined in order to ascertain: - 1.2.1 the assets to be allocated in respect of each liability class on winding-up; and/or - 1.2.2 if appropriate, a deficiency that falls on an employer following an insolvency, or cessation of participation or during winding-up. - 1.3 Section 2 of this Guidance Note applies in respect of 1.2.1 and sections 3 and 4 apply in respect of 1.2.2. - 1.4 The actuary must take instructions from the trustees concerning whether a valuation is to be undertaken and for what purpose. - 1.5 The actuary's advice must be addressed to the trustees of the scheme. - 1.6 The actuary must take instructions from the trustees regarding the effective date(s) of the calculations.
+- 1.1 In this Guidance Note the term 'trustees' must be read as 'managers' (as defined in Section 124(1) of the Act) for schemes which are not established under trust, and an employer is 'insolvent' if a relevant event (as defined in Section 75(6A) of the Act) occurs in relation to that employer.
+Where there is an assessment period in relation to the scheme (as defined by Section 132 of the Pensions Act 2004), references to the term 'trustees' in relation to any deficiency calculations must be read as being to the Board of the Pension Protection Fund. - 1.2 If, after 5 April 2005, an occupational pension scheme to which the 2005 Winding Up Regulations or the Deficiency Regulations apply starts to wind up, a participating employer of such a scheme becomes insolvent or if the scheme has a number of participating employers and one or more of the employers ceases to participate, the value of the scheme's liabilities and the scheme's assets may need to be determined in order to ascertain: - 1.2.1 the assets to be allocated in respect of each liability class on winding-up; and/or - 1.2.2 if appropriate, a deficiency that falls on an employer following an insolvency, or cessation of participation or during winding-up. - 1.3 Section 2 of this Guidance Note applies in respect of 1.2.1 and sections 3 to 6 apply in respect of 1.2.2. - 1.4 The actuary must take instructions from the trustees concerning whether a valuation is to be undertaken and for what purpose. - 1.5 The actuary's advice must be addressed to the trustees of the scheme. - 1.6 The actuary must take instructions from the trustees regarding the effective date(s) of the calculations.